noiseprotocol/noise_spec/noise.md

 The patterns in the right-hand column allow "half-RTT" encryption of the first response payload to a particular initiator.
 This feature should also be used cautiously.
-Because the initiator's ephemeral has not been (strongly) authenticated by the initiator's static public key yet, the response payload only has "weak" forward secrecy.
+Because the initiator's ephemeral has not been (strongly) authenticated by the initiator's static key pair yet, the response payload only has "weak" forward secrecy.
 An active attacker could supply its own ephemeral public key alongside a static public key from some victim party.
 The response payload would not be immediately decryptable by the attacker, but the payload would have no forward secrecy: the attacker could later compromise the victim's static private key to decrypt the payload.

-This risk is partially mitigated in the `"Noise_KK"` and `"Noise_IK"` payloads since the active attacker would have to compromise the responder's static private key to send an initial message that is accepted by the responder.
-This issue could be more thoroughly mitigated by introducing signatures into Noise, but that introduces other concerns and trade-offs, so will be left for a future version to consider.
+This risk is partially mitigated in the `"Noise_KK"` and `"Noise_IK"` patterns since the active attacker would have to compromise the responder's static private key to send an initial message that is accepted by the responder.
+This issue could be more thoroughly mitigated by introducing signatures into Noise, but that introduces other trade-offs, so will be left for a future version to consider.

 7.4.
 More patterns
 --------------------